eddy-0000/BPMNE4IoT-to-BPMN2.0/README.md

 ## How to run

-To run the prototype execute the "BPMNE4IoT-Converter.jar" file.
+To run the prototype execute the "BPMNE4IoT-Converter.jar" file (Java Version: 16).

 ## License